The walks

 Manor, my beautiful manor…

-“Manoir de l’Étang” (Lake Manor) Transformed into a charming hotel, this magnificent stone building, where the ivy gives free rein to its imagination, has a rich history.
-It was built by an English lord at the end of the 19th century.
-It is rumoured that Rudyard Kipling, author of the “Jungle Book” among others, stayed within these walls.
-Jean Cocteau and Jean Marais would also have considered creating a cinema city there, a project dear to Marcel Pagnol.
+“Le Manoir de l’Étang” stands.
+Transformed into a charming hotel, this magnificent stone building, where the ivy gives free rein to its imagination, has a rich history.
+It was built by an English lord in the late 19th century.
+It is rumored that Rudyard Kipling, author of “The Jungle Book” among other works, stayed here.
+Jean Cocteau and Jean Marais are also said to have planned to create a “cité du cinéma”, a project dear to Marcel Pagnol.

 More information